zahiruldu/global.hackathon/Teams/Develofy/ABOUT.md

 # Team Develofy

-We are team Develofy, a group of developers that love JavaScript and come from all corners of the world, showing the idea behind this hackathon.
+We are a group of developers coming from all corners of the world.
+We joined hackathon to showcase our talent in building an application with the use of JavaScript specifically NodeJS.
+We want to win this event in order to prove the world that distance is not a factor and through programming different persons that don't know each other can unite as one the build an application.

 # Our skills

-We are JavaScript developers, with knowledge of Node.js, Express.js, Socket.io, AngularJS and so on.
-Write a project with just JavaScript will be our challenge and we'll try our best to show you what we can do.
+The technology that we will be using is NodeJS and we are planning to build a game that enables people to see what is the situation of our planet today, it is to help raise awareness that our planet Earth is in need of our help.
+We believe that by making a game, the message will retain on peoples minds rather than making them read an article.
+Our skills consists of but not limited to: NodeJS, ExpressJS, Socket.io, AngularJS.